-Medication: Medication sent to school MUST be sent to school in the original prescription container.
-A Medication Request and Permission Form (available in the school office) must be completed and accompany the medication or it will not be administered by school personnel.
-This form must also be completed for Tylenol (acetaminophen) or other "over-the-counter" medications.
+Medication: Medication MUST be sent to school in the original prescription container.
+It should be transported by parents/guardians ONLY.
+A Medication Request and Permission Form (available in the school office or on the website) must be completed and accompany the medication or it will not be administered by school personnel.
+This form must also be completed for all "over-the-counter" medications.